mscheltienne/meg-tests/doc/stim-pc.rst

 Stimulation PC
 ==============

-The stimulation PC is connected to the :ref:`stimulation devices <devices/index:Stimulation devices>`.
+The stimulation PC is connected to the stimulation devices.
 It can boot on Windows 10 or on Ubuntu 22.04 LTS (generic or lowlatency kernel).
 In both case, users should use the non-admin account ``meguser`` and projects should be stored in ``~/projects``.